 What is Network

 A network is nothing more than two or more computers connected so that they can exchange information, such as e-mail messages or documents, or share resources, such as disk storage or printers.
 In most cases, this connection is made via electrical cables that carry the information in the form of electrical signals.
 But in some cases, other types of connections are used.
 For example, fiber-optic cables let computers communicate at extremely high speeds by using impulses of light.
 Wireless networks let computers communicate by using radio signals, so the computers aren’t restricted by physical cables.
 In addition to the hardware that comprises the network, a network also requires special software to enable communications.
 In the early days of networking, you had to add this software to each computer on the network.
 Nowadays, network support is built into all major operating systems, including all current versions of Windows, Macintosh operating systems, and Linux.

-Network Building Blocks
+What Are Network Building Blocks

 All networks, large or small, require specialized network hardware to make them work.
 For small networks, the hardware may consist of nothing more than a collection of computers that are equipped with network ports, a cable for each computer, and a network switch that all the computers plug in to via the cable.
 Larger networks probably have additional components, such as routers or repeaters.
 Small or large, all networks are built from the following basic building blocks:

 The computers that end-users use to access the resources of the network.
 Client computers are typically computers located on users’ desks.
 They usually run a desktop version of Windows such as Windows 7, Vista, or XP.
 Also, the client computers usually run some type of application software such as Microsoft Office.
 Client computers are sometimes referred to as workstations.